STLInspector/STLInspector/README.md

 10. Redo the visual inspection on the new STL candidate.
 11. You should not get conflicting evaluation results for the STL candidate now.
+12. Press the save button and the project is saved to `tutorial_requirements_project.stlinspector` in the current directory.
 Congratulations, you validated the STL candidate against the textual requirement!